PrincetonUniversity/jobstats/README.md

     https://mydella.princeton.edu/pun/sys/jobstats  (VPN required off-campus)
 ```

-One can also output the JSON:
+One can also output the raw JSON:

 ```
 $ jobstats -j 39798795 | jq